withastro/astro/.changeset/thick-cats-compete.md

 If you have been waiting for stabilization before using rewrites in Astro, you can now do so.

-Please see [the specific page in docs](https://docs.astro.build/en/reference/api-reference/#astrorewrite) for more about this feature.
+Please see [the routing guide in docs](https://docs.astro.build/en/guides/routing/#rewrites) for more about using this feature.